billy-mosse/jconsume/README.md

 This generates the memory consumption analysis.-->

 Results can be seen in java-project/results/rinard/report_ar.uba.dc.jolden.mst.MST/index.html.
-They can be compared with our paper "Summary-based inference of quantitative bounds of live heap objects": https://dblp.org/rec/html/journals/scp/BrabermanGHY14
+They can be compared with our paper "Summary-based inference of quantitative bounds of live heap objects" (Braberman, Garbervetsky, Hym, Yovine).

 **Em3d**